 33. How long did it take the Jews to rebuild the walls?
+Where is this recorded?

 34. There are four Gospel accounts of the life of Christ.
 Why are there four and to whom are they primarily addressed?

 35. What book in the Bible records the first 33 years of the church?